rubberydub/c-schools-algorithm/README.md

 This is a greedy set cover algorithm.

+I wrote this during my studies for the University of Melbourne Class Design of Algorithms.

 It takes as input a weighted graph consisting of 2 types of verticies - schools and houses.
 It returns the optimum school verticies to build schools at.
 Each house must be within distance 100 of a school.